How to become a public finance accountant

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a higher or degree apprenticeship

-You can take the CIPFA PQ if you're:
+You can apply to take the CIPFA PAQ if you're:

 - a graduate with an accountancy related degree

-- an accountant qualified with another professional body
+- an accountant qualified with a different professional body

 - a part-qualified accountant